ChordPro/chordpro/docs/content/ChordPro-Markup.md

 ## Credits

-Parts of this information is derived from the official [Pango documentation](https://docs.gtk.org/Pango/pango_markup.html#pango-markup).
+Parts of this information are derived from the official [Pango documentation](https://docs.gtk.org/Pango/pango_markup.html#pango-markup).